top of page

 Are Powerful Artifacts Automatically Witchcraft?
 A Christian Perspective for Fantasy & Superhero Stories

 As a Christian comic book creator working in superhero and fantasy genres, one thing that I never really thought about when I was initially creating Zero Hour Epsilon Force was if powerful artifacts are acceptable in a Christian comic universe.
 As a child, I loved superheroes (and still do) and they inspired me to make my Saturday Morning cartoon style comic.
-I'm sure many of us know how some of these superheroes (and villains) may have needed to obtain a certain number of p
+I'm sure many of us know how some of these superheroes (and villains) may have needed to obtain a certain number of po

 Feb 45 min read